 Baby Booties – Free Crochet Pattern

-This easy, free baby booties crochet pattern comes in 3 sizes (newborn, 3 – 6 months & 6 – 12 months) and is perfect for beginners as it includes a step by step photo tutorial and a video tutorial.
-Learn how to crochet baby booties for newborns – 12 month old boy or girl babies with this simple free pattern.
-They make a quick and easy crochet baby gift!
+This easy, free baby booties crochet pattern comes in 3 sizes (newborn, 3 – 6 months & 6 – 12 months) and is perfect for beginners as it includes a step by step photo tutorial.
+Learn how to crochet baby booties for newborns – 12 month old boy or girl babies with this simple free…

 Before we begin, I would like to thank you for visiting Jo to the World Creations, a site dedicated to helping you give the gift of crochet.